 - Hypoglycemia - this should always be ruled out, or treated if present.

 After rewarming starts, cold blood from the peripheral vessels flows to the heart, causing the core temperature to drop again.
 This so-called “core rewarming after drop” should be watched for.
-It is important to continue rewarming till core temperature is normal.
+It is important to continue rewarming until the core temperature is normal.

 Gentle movements, and especially no nasogastric tube insertion, should be the norm, to avoid cardiac arrest.